Trackunit/developer-hub/api-docs/custom-field-intro.md

 Custom fields provides a way to define new fields in the Trackunit data model.
 Allowing to extend and customize Trackunit Manager.

-Currently we support extending assets and accounts with new fields.
+Currently we support extending assets, accounts, groups and sites with new fields.